tphecca/awesome-ligma/README.md

  - Wiremouth (why your mouth)
  - Wilma (will my)
+ - Sea of Thieves (see if these)
- - Have you ever played "Sea of Thieves" (video game)
+   > Have you ever played "Sea of Thieves"?
-    - See if these nuts fit in your mouth.
+   > See if these nuts fit in your mouth

 ### Insisting other party's action on deez nuts